llpeterson/congestion/problem.md

 packets are queued awaiting transmission.
 Packets *contend* at a router for the use of a link, with each contending packet placed in a queue waiting its turn to be transmitted over the link.
-When too many packets are contending for the same link, the queue overflows and packets have to be dropped.
-When such drops become common events, the network is said to be *congested*.
+When too many packets are contending for the same link, the queue fills and two undesirable things happen: packets experience increased end-to-end delay, and in the worst case, the queue overflows and packets have to be dropped.
+When long queues persist and drops become common, the network is said to be *congested*.
 Most networks provide a *congestion-control* mechanism to deal with just such a situation.